xaptum/ecdaa/README.md

 # Requirements

--The CMake build system is used for building.
+- The CMake build system is used for building.
+- (currently) Libsodium

 # Building